 The image above should pretty much fill the screen in both desktop and mobile viewing.

-The image in the menu is not scaled the image in the body is scaled to 90% of the width of the container.
+The image in the menu is not scaled (if there is one), the image in the body is scaled to 95% (currently) of the width of the container.

 What I did prior to this